TheRootDaemon/bog/README.md

 # Bog - FastAPI for a micro-blogging site

 ## What is Bog?
-Bog is a straightforward FastAPI backend for a micro bloggin site.
+Bog is a straightforward FastAPI backend for a micro blogging site.
 It lets users register, post content, follow others, like posts, and view feeds, with secure JWT authentication.

 I have deployed it so that you can test my api yourself **[bog](https://bog-fml2.onrender.com/docs#/)**